jones58/LondonBrutalistMap/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## To do:

-Game

-- add more steps to game - atm just says correct or incorrect.
-Score counter etc. Add places already got right to local storage.

-Index page

-- order by name
-- order by date
-- shuffle button
-- search
-- back to top floating button/fixed footer
-- visited state on building index.

-About page

-- make more interesting

-Contact

-- Connect contact form with mongo db - DON'T USE A TUTORIAL, work it out yourself as you go along so you actually learn.[Access Mongo DB here](https://cloud.mongodb.com)

-Sitewide

-- Add realtext pro as font.
-- Make suggestions button maybe
-- Use state management - like Redux or Zustand maybe.
-- use React libraries: https://www.freecodecamp.org/news/react-libraries-to-use-in-your-projects/?trk=feed_main-feed-card_feed-article-content maybe.
-- load images quicker on vercel.
-- view on github and visited at bottom/footer like on brutalist map.

-- Brutalist map move over when done other features
-  - see to do list in that repo
-  - see maps folder -https://www.pinballmap.com/ for inspo of tech stack and how the app runs -See nearby wiki, could maybe use wiki pages.
-Look at how they made it a mobile app running in chrome
-  - I want to add my brutalist map to this project, to make it into one complete project.
-This will make editing the map significantly eeasier.
-See [this guide for help](https://recodebrain.com/how-to-use-mapbox-in-next-js) or [this site for inspiration](https://www.crimesofsolidarity.org/).
-  - Maybe data like: https://www.crimesofsolidarity.org/data, including way for users to add their own data.
-  - use similar cards as building index for popups.

 ## Building

 - After the success of my Brutalist Map project, I wanted to build a game using the same data, to test user's on their knowledge of the buildings.
 E.g. Photo, what building is this, user inputs their answer.